Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 href="http://www.rtve.es/alacarta/videos/la-aventura-del-saber/aventura-del-saber-02-02-16/3468356/"><strong>La aventura del saber - 02/02/16</strong></a></div>
 </div>

-Due to the success of the workshop, we were invited by [Medialab-Prado to share at their open day event](http://medialab-prado.es/article/festilab-1-ano-en-un-dia) what we built at the workshop.
+Due to the success of the workshop, we were invited by [Medialab-Prado to share what we built at their open day event](http://medialab-prado.es/article/festilab-1-ano-en-un-dia).
 In the following video you can see me talking about the project (in Spanish):

 <div class="embed-responsive embed-responsive-16by9">
 <iframe src="https://player.vimeo.com/video/154714664" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>